MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/ConfigurationManager.md

 Make a copy of a BitLocker management policy settings object.

 ### [Copy-CMCollection](Copy-CMCollection.md)
-Clone a collection to a new one.
+Copy a collection to a new one.

 ### [Copy-CMConfigurationPolicy](Copy-CMConfigurationPolicy.md)
 Copies a configuration policy.

 ### [Copy-CMSecurityRole](Copy-CMSecurityRole.md)
-Creates a custom security role.
+Create a custom security role.

 ### [Copy-CMTaskSequence](Copy-CMTaskSequence.md)
 Create a copy of an existing task sequence in Configuration Manager.